yaraya24/zendesk_API_challenge/Readme.md

 python main.py
 ```

 5. Create a .env file with the subdomain name and the OAuth token.
 Information on obtaining an OAuth token can be found on https://support.zendesk.com/hc/en-us/articles/203663836-Using-OAuth-authentication-with-your-application.
 An example .env file is provided in the repo.

 ```
-SUBDOMAIN='your subdomain'
+SUBDOMAIN=[your subdomain]
-TOKEN='your OAuth token '
+TOKEN=[your OAuth token]
 ```